Conserved and non-conserved Noether currents from the quantum effective action: Space-time symmetries and extended symmetries

 where $N_{\mu\phantom{\rho}\sigma}^{\phantom{\mu}\rho}$ is known as the deviation or distortion tensor.
 (It transforms indeed as a tensor under general coordinate transformations, in contrast to $\Gamma_{\mu\phantom{\rho}\sigma}^{\phantom{\mu}\rho}$.)

-\paragraph{Co-covariant and Levi-Civita covariant derivatives.} We will use in the following a notation where $\overline{\nabla}_\mu$ denotes the co-covariant derivative as introduced in \eqref{eq:covariantDerivativeVectorField}, while $\nabla_\mu$ is the ordinary covariant derivative based on the Levi-Civita connection \eqref{eq:LeviCivita}.
+\paragraph*{Co-covariant and Levi-Civita covariant derivatives.} We will use in the following a notation where $\overline{\nabla}_\mu$ denotes the co-covariant derivative based on a general affine connection as introduced in \eqref{eq:covariantDerivativeVectorField}, while $\nabla_\mu$ is the ordinary covariant derivative based on the Levi-Civita connection \eqref{eq:LeviCivita}.
 Equation \eqref{eq:covariantDerivativeVectorField} can also be written as

-\paragraph{Non-metricity.} The co-covariant derivative of the metric itself is given by
+\paragraph*{Non-metricity.} The co-covariant derivative of the metric itself is given by

-In the second line we have used that the metric $g_{\mu\nu}(x)$ has conformal weight $\Delta_g = -2$, as follows from eq.\ \eqref{eq:WeylGaugeTransformationGeneralField}.
+In the second line we have used that the metric $g_{\mu\nu}(x)$ has conformal weight $\Delta_g = -2$, as follows from eq.\ \eqref{eq:WeylGaugeTransformationComplete}.
 The first term on the right hand side of \eqref{eq:nonMetricityCoCovariantDefinition}, namely the combination

 is known as the non-metricity tensor.
 It is obviously symmetric in the last two indices.
 (Our convention differs by the factor $1/2$ on the right hand side of \eqref{eq:nonMetricityDef} from other places in the literature.)